Enterprise OPA CLI Reference

 eopa eval

-Evaluates a Rego query.
+Evaluate a Rego query

 Synopsis